tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 The block chains hash chain is computed based on the executed transactions and resulting persistent state.
 The replicated execution of chaincode is used for validating the transactions.
 They assume that among *n* validating peers, at most *f<n/3* (where *f* is the number of faulty nodes and *n* is the number of nodes present in the network) may behave arbitrarily, while others will execute correctly, thus adapting to concept BFT consensus.
 Since hyper ledge fabric proposes to follow Practical Byzantine Fault Tolerance, the chaincode transactions must be deterministic in nature, otherwise different peers might have different persistent state.
 The SIEVE protocol is used to filter out the non-deterministic transactions, thus assuring a unique persistent state among peers. [[11]]

 A prominent example for permission block chain platforms is Hyperledger Fabric (HLF).
 While being redesigned for a v1.0 release, the formats goal was to achieve extensibility.
 HLF v1.0 allows for multiple of its modules to be exchanged, *viz* membership service, consensus mechanism.
-Being permission, this consensus mechanism is mainly responsible for receiving the transaction request from the clients and establishing a total execution order.
+Being permissioned, this consensus mechanism is mainly responsible for receiving the transaction request from the clients and establishing a total execution order.
 So far, these pluggable consensus modules include a centralized, single orderer for testing purposes and a crash-tolerant ordering service based on Apache Kafka. [[9]]

 ### Tendermint